If you are wondering “which horses are running today after having wind surgery?”, we have you covered.

 Punters research on the horse racing cards for W2 (Horse having second run since wind surgery) because find great value in the betting odds for improvers who have the 2nd run after a wind op.

-All of these procedures require a period of rest to allow healing, usually in the region of 4-5 weeks after which we recommend horses are gradually returned to work.
+All of these procedures require a period of rest to allow for healing, typically 4-5 weeks, after which we recommend horses be gradually returned to work.

 Summary of Horses Having Wind Ops

-Horses running for the first time after wind surgery is a statistic many searches for as an angle to find value in the betting markets.
+Horses running for the first time after wind surgery is a statistic many search for as an angle to find value in the betting markets.

-A comparison of RPR achieved before and after wind operations shows in some horses it improve up to 15lb for both NH and Flat codes.
+A comparison of RPR before and after wind operations shows that, in some horses, it improves by up to 15lb for both NH and Flat codes.

-Not all horses improve for the operational procedures and the statistical data show about one in four horses do post an improvement in performance, as measured by a comparison of maximum RPR before and after.
+Not all horses improve for the operational procedures, and the statistical data show that about one in four horses do post a performance improvement, as measured by a comparison of maximum RPR before and after.

-Other important factors shrewd punters look for, which could seek improvements are:
+Other essential factors shrewd punters look for, which could seek improvements, are:

-Professional gamblers are always trying to find an angle to get value on a price or look for opportunities that could seek improvement in a horse’s form.
+Professional gamblers are always trying to find an angle to get value on a price or look for opportunities to seek improvement in a horse’s form.

-We try to list all the runners and riders that are experimenting with something new for the first time to hopefully provide the essential information for wagering bets on horse racing in the UK and Ireland.
+We aim to list all the runners and riders who are experimenting with something new, providing essential information for wagering on horse racing in the UK and Ireland.